olaoyea4/genai-code-samples/README.md

-## Sample Code for Different Generative AI work I have done
+## Sample Code for some Generative AI work I have done